Ezequiel Duran Player Props: Rangers vs. Angels

 - The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in MLB.

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.92).
+- The Angels' 3.85 team ERA ranks 11th across all league pitching staffs.

+- The Angels give up the eighth-fewest home runs in baseball (31 total, 0.9 per game).

-- Anderson (1-0) takes the mound for the Angels in his sixth start of the season.
-He's put together a 5.74 ERA in 26 2/3 innings pitched, with 18 strikeouts.
+- Detmers gets the start for the Angels, his sixth of the season.
+He is 0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched.

-- In his last appearance on Saturday, April 29 against the Milwaukee Brewers, the left-hander tossed 6 2/3 innings, giving up one earned run while surrendering five hits.
+- His most recent appearance was on Saturday against the Milwaukee Brewers, when the lefty threw 4 1/3 innings, surrendering four earned runs while giving up four hits.

-- The 33-year-old has an ERA of 5.74, with 6.1 strikeouts per nine innings, in five games this season.
-Opponents have a .290 batting average against him.
+- The 23-year-old has a 4.85 ERA and 10.7 strikeouts per nine innings across five games this season, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.